Bluzkry/shortly-deploy/README.md

 #shortly-deploy
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This application deploys a URL-shortening service similar to bit.ly, using MongoDB and Mongoose, on Digital Ocean.